 Salolainen’s expertise is in design leadership and in creative and technical knowledge of woven fabrics, jacquards, prints, embroideries, laser cuts and finishings.
 She develops fabrics for interior use ranging from velvets and heavy upholstery to sheers and manages seasonal interior textile collections both for the residential as well as for contract market from research and initial concept through technical and creative development to final quality decisions and colour coordination.

-Maarit Salolainen’s current positions include working as creative director for the Mumbai based Indian mill GM Fabrics guiding the team of 30 designers in developing new concepts, products and collections for international brands and interior textile editors as well as the GMF in-house brands Homes, Olives and Patola.
+Salolainen’s past positions include working as creative director for the Mumbai based Indian mill GM Fabrics in 2016-2018 guiding a team of 30 designers in developing new concepts, products and collections for international brands and interior textile editors such as Harlequin, Clarke & Clarke, Casamance and JAB as well as the GMF in-house brands Homes, Olives and Earth. gmfabrics.com

 In addition to textile design related work Salolainen has also been involved in other design projects such as the stainless steel surface design project for Kone and Outokumpu in 2011.